-What are your favorite Halloween themed chapter and picture books?
-Please share and I’ll add to the list.
+What are your favorite Halloween-themed chapter and picture books?
+Please share and I’ll add it to the list.
 Thank you!

-This, to me, is the perfect Halloween picture book as it combines substitute teachers, monsters and Halloween all into one cautionary rhyming tale.
+This, to me, is the perfect Halloween picture book as it combines substitute teachers, monsters, and Halloween all into one cautionary rhyming tale.
 The illustrations are great too!
-I have a review here. [picture book, ages 4-9]
+I have a review here. [picture book, ages 4 and up]

-For your little ones who are insomniacs or just plain don’t want to go to bed, read them this tale of a Vampire who can’t seem to fall asleep during the day. [picture book, ages 2-6]
+For your little ones who are insomniacs or just plain don’t want to go to bed, read them this tale of a Vampire who can’t seem to fall asleep during the day. [picture book, ages 2 and up]

 Frangoline and the Midnight Dream by Clemency Pearce and Rebecca Elliott

 Frangoline is a bit of an imp who can’t and won’t sleep.
 Instead, she frolics outside in the forest and graveyard until the ghosts scare her enough to send her back to her house to her bed.
-The naughtiness will appeal to kids! [picture book, ages 2-6]
+The naughtiness will appeal to kids! [picture book, ages 2 and up]

 This reminds me of the Alice-Miranda series: quirky cheeky characters centered around a slightly dysfunctional boarding school.
-It’s a fun read, particularly for anyone with phobias. [chapter book, ages 9-12]
+It’s a fun read, particularly for anyone with phobias. [middle grade, ages 9 and up]

 I’ve seen a few of the TV shows, Ghost Hunters, and sometimes the show can be slow while the team waits for something to happen.
 Still, I find these shows about paranormal activity fascinating.
 These books are based on the show, but the story seems to lend itself better to a book format versus a TV show.
 The stories are riveting and would capture the attention of a reluctant reader, as long as he or she is brave in the face of ghosts!
-This would be perfect for kids who like the show because … the book is always better than the movie (or TV show in this case!). [chapter book, ages 8-14]
+This would be perfect for kids who like the show because … the book is always better than the movie (or TV show in this case!). [middle grade, ages 8 and up]